Screw piles

 Screw pile steel shaft sections are subjected to design parameters and building codes standards for the region of manufacture.

-The helices that are welded over the steel shaft are also called "helical flights" or just "flights", and can vary in size depending on surface conditions.
+The helices that are welded over the steel shaft are also called "helical flights" or just "flights", and can vary in size depending on soil conditions.

 There are a few differences between helical anchors, helical piles and helical piers, although the terms are often used interchangeably.
 Helical anchors consist of an extendable steel shaft with helical bearing plates.
 Piles or piers refer to strong base elements that withstand or transfer vertical/horizontal loads.
-Anchors are piles utilized only in tension applications like restraining wall tiebacks or vertical ground anchors made to resist overturning forces.
+Anchors are piles utilised only in tension applications like restraining wall tiebacks or vertical ground anchors made to resist overturning forces.

 Installation

-Screw piles are wound into the ground much like a screw into wood.
-Screw piles are installed using various earthmoving equipment fitted with rotary hydraulic attachments.
+Piles are generally installed using standard tracked or wheeled excavators with a hydraulic torque motor attachment which monitors the torque achieved during installation to verify the design.
 Machinery varies from skid-steer loaders to 5 tonne through 80 tonne excavators.
-Rotary hydraulic powerheads with torque capacities ranging from 5,000 Nm to 500,000 Nm are custom fitted using various boom configurations.
+Rotary hydraulic powerheads with torque capacities ranging from 5,000 N⋅m to 500,000 N⋅m are custom fitted using various boom configurations.
 Special drive attachments connect the screw pile to the machine.
-Correct installation techniques are paramount to meet engineered design load and settlement outcomes.
+Correct installation techniques are important to meet engineered design load and settlement outcomes.
 Incorrect techniques are likely to result in poor overall pile performance.